matticamp/ipchecker.github.io/README.md

 with the IP address entered by the user.

-The script will validate the IP address entered by using regular expressions and it will perform a recon on the entered IP only if a valid public IP address is provided.
+The script will validate the IP address entered by using regular expressions and it will perform a recon only if a valid public IP address is provided.

 Invalid IP addresses and private IP addresses will generate an error and no recon will be performed.